AdobeDocs/journey-optimizer-learn.en/help/tutorial-ranking-formula-to-present-offers/introduction.md

 *   Creating a Ranking Method using profile attributes such as ZIP code and annual income.

-*   Defining a Selection Strategy to group and prioritize offers.
+*   Defining a Selection Strategy to group and prioritizing offers.

 *   Building a Decision Policy to deliver the most relevant offer to each individual.